dhh1128/sivanea.com/castle-in-the-clouds.md

   - author: Charron's Chatter
     date: 2013-02-04 21:01:24
     comment: |
       haha.
 I used to live in Zurich, and we visited Austria and this castle.
-Walked about 3 kilometers up an Alp to do it--or maybe just one, but three sounds better.
+Walked about 3 kilometers up an Alp to do it &mdash; or maybe just one, but three sounds better.
 Did you know it is the prototype for Disney castle?

-      Also, to this day, I have a photo of me and a Neuschwanstein alley cat--castle cat?--hanging in the hall.
-Fun fact: Neuschwanstein breaks down to: new swan castle--in English.
+      Also, to this day, I have a photo of me and a Neuschwanstein alley cat &mdash; castle cat? &mdash; hanging in the hall.
+Fun fact: Neuschwanstein breaks down to: new swan castle &mdash; in English.

       There.
 A little bonus "wiki"...:)
 ---
 <a href="http://www.flickr.com/photos/daniel_hardman/1414082928/sizes/l"><img class="alignnone" alt="" src="http://farm2.staticflickr.com/1262/1414082928_bf61ffe458_z.jpg" width="640" height="425" /></a>
-<p class="haiku">mist maunders over--
+<p class="haiku">mist maunders over &mdash;
-castle juts, fades in and out-- trees, solid, green beneath</p>
+castle juts, fades in and out &mdash; trees, solid, green beneath</p>

 <hr />